Constitution of The Canadian Union of Skilled Workers

 - The designated representatives may, with the agreement of the Complainant and Respondent, jointly recommend to the President of CUSW, that an outside Mediator, skilled and sensitive on the issues, be retained by the Union in an endeavour to resolve the complaint at this stage.

 - If the complaint cannot be resolved at the written complaint stage, the Complainant will have the right to go to the next stage.

 The designated representative of the Complainant will write to the Union President and advise him/her that the Complainant wishes to have the matter heard by a Judicial Committee of the Executive Board.

 Any and all documents made available during the earlier stages of the complaint will be provided by the designated representative of the Complainant and forwarded to the Union President, together with the request for the establishment of a Judicial Committee.

 The Respondent to a complaint and his/her designated representative will be advised in writing by the Union President that a complaint has been filed and copies of all documents provided by the designated representative of the Complainant will be attached to the notice from the Union President.

-The Judicial Code contained in the Constitution will apply to complaints about discrimination or sexual harassment, except the provision requiring that a charge be filed within thirty (30) days from the date that an alleged violation or offence occurring, will be waived to allow members an opportunity to resolve complaints at the earlier informal, verbal and written stages of these procedures.
+The Judicial Code contained in the Constitution will apply to complaints discrimination, harassment or sexual harassment under this Policy, except the provision requiring that a charge be filed within thirty (30) days from the date of the alleged violation or offence occurring; this provision will be waived to allow members an opportunity to resolve complaints at the earlier informal, verbal and written stages as described in this Policy.

-A copy of the policy and procedures will be made available to new members as part of a New Members Orientation Kit.
+This Policy and within procedures will be posted at all Union events or activities.
+A copy of the Policy and within procedures will be made available to new members as part of a New Members Orientation Kit.